EOxServer/eoxserver/docs/sphinx/en/users/install.rst

 For datasets that do not have any EO metadata associated and want to be inserted anyways, the options ``--default-begin-time``, ``--default-end-time`` and ``--default-footprint`` have to be used.
+These meta data values will only be used when no local meta data file is found (remote files are not checked).
-When provided, these options will overrule any metadata located in data or metadata files.
-All three options have to be used in combination, so it is, for example, not possible to only provide the footprint via ``--default-footprint`` and let EOxServer gather the rest, with one exception: when only begin and end dates are given, the footprint is generated using the image extent.
+All three options have to be used in combination, so it is, for example, not possible to only provide the footprint via ``--default-footprint`` and let EOxServer gather the rest.
+There is one exception: when only begin and end dates are given, the footprint is generated using the image extent.

 With the ``--visible`` option, all registered datasets can be marked as either visible (``true``) or invisible (``false``).
 This effects the advertisment of